 While we strongly oppose breeding for any reason, pregnancy is usually inevitable when a group of unsterilized dogs are kept in the same cage and nowhere to escape.
 Afterall, the dog meat trade relies on the supply of dogs, and what better way to source them than self-sufficiently?
 It is sometimes possible to terminate a pregnancy, provided the dog is healthy and the pregnancy is not too far along, but the former can also sometimes make this impossible and due to the risks involved.

 When puppies arrive, it’s a relief to know they are safe and will never know the life their parents lived.
 On the other hand, it takes away from the resources that would have otherwise been used for other rescues had their births been prevented.
 Resources are always limited, and “the slice of the pie” grows smaller and smaller with every dog being brought into the world.
-Regardless, we know we’ve made the right decision by protecting both mother and babies and celebrate the fact they, like their parents, have been spared an otherwise grim fate.
+Regardless, we know we’ve made the right decision for Rosie and Suzie, rescues from Yongin dog meat restaurent, by protecting both mothers and their eight babies.

 Written by Sara Liao, Board of Directors & Adoption Manager